mahuzedada/react-app-reward/README.md

 # How to run the code

-From the root folder of the project, run the following commands
+From the root folder of the project, run the following commands:

 - `npm i`
 - `npm start`